jaybayron9/Sukio-Sg-Member/README.md

 Welcome to Sukio Mahikari, the ultimate Community App for members designed to streamline the check-in and check-out process for community events and gatherings.
 With our intuitive QR code scanning feature, managing attendance has never been easier.

 ## Prerequisites
+- Compatible with all mobile phones, including both Android and iOS devices.

 ## Getting Started